 It pays to scrutinize the small print of these aftermarket contracts for vagueness that could allow claims denials.
 Drivetrain warranties are unlikely for vehicles over ten years old as risk levels increase exponentially with age and mileage.

-New owners must fully accept substantial repair liabilities immediately instead of benefits like the reassurance of a new car's limited warranty during break-in periods.
+New owners must fully accept substantial repair liabilities immediately instead of benefits like the reassurance of a new automobile limited warranty during break-in periods.
 Budgeting for the increased likelihood of unexpected mid-term repairs makes a higher initial purchase price potentially more sensible to retain factory coverage.

 Compliance with Customs and EPA Regulations